The Ultimate Guide to Growing Bottlebrush

 Bottlebrushes trees will grow in heavy clay soils or sandy soils and they don’t mind a light frost either.
 Although they’ll tolerate damp soil for a short period of time, it’s best to choose a free-draining spot or grow them in pots if needed.

-Top 5 steps to growing Bottlebrush
+5 top tips for growing Bottlebrush

 - Bottlebrush prefer a full sun to part shade spot.
 Sunny spots will give you more blooms!